 Who we are

-Michelle has come to be known for her energy, dedication and excellence in communicating with people of all ages and diverse backgrounds.
-In 2013, she launched the Big Questions philosophy mentoring program which connected university-level philosophy students with primary school students from low socio-economic backgrounds.
-In 2014 she was awarded the Prize for Innovation in Inclusive Curricula by the Australasian Association of Philosophy in recognition of her success in making philosophical dialogue accessible to a wide range of participants.
+As a content creator, workshop facilitator and teacher trainer, Michelle helps people to develop philosophical dispositions and skills in enquiry, reasoning, reflection and dialogic argument.
+She was awarded the inaugural Prize for Innovation in Inclusive Curricula by the Australasian Association of Philosophy in recognition of her success in making philosophical dialogue accessible to a broad range of participants.

-Educator and designer David Urbinder creates The Philosophy Club’s innovative curriculum materials, providing rich and challenging learning experiences that engage children in critical thinking, creative problem-solving, collaboration and reflection.
+Educator and designer David Urbinder created The Philosophy Club’s innovative curriculum materials during our early years of operation, providing rich and challenging learning experiences to engage children in critical thinking, creative problem-solving, collaboration and reflection.

-David has been involved in The Philosophy Club’s development since its inception, initially through curriculum and resource development, and more recently as a facilitator and development manager.
+David has been involved in The Philosophy Club’s development since its inception, initially through curriculum and resource development, and subsequently as a facilitator and development manager.
 David is passionate about the capacity of philosophical dialogue to empower a new generation by promoting more rational and independent thinking.

 Drawing on his background in education and psychology, David has helped shape The Philosophy Club’s unique curricula of activities and discussion plans.
 Using skills he developed in media and design, David has created a range of multimedia ‘idea catalysts’ in the form of original films, scripts, stories, soundtracks and theatrical activities, all designed to provoke children’s deep and whimsical thinking.